July 21, 2010

 Humility; it is an integral, essential, ingredient in life success.
 Without it you are doomed to tragedy and self destruction.

 Remember that insect; not only that it preceded you; it can destroy you, easily.
 How many big strong man came down with some disease caused by an insect, how we become paralyzed and bed ridden, rendered helpless; all from a little insect.
 This is God's way of reminding us to be humble; as the Talmud says, "An insect preceded you in the story of creation."
-And it can probably outlast you as well.
+And it will probably outlast you as well.

 It is wise to remember this in all aspects of our lives, and certainly in Krav Maga training.
 With IKI Krav Maga one might say we use an historical perspective in our training, our past is part of our future.
 I always say that your ego can get your killed.